Anderson to Zappa, via Minimalism and Ragtime: an A to Z of American music

 If there’s a Canadian version of Elvis, it might be Glenn Gould, the brilliant pianist, broadcaster and Toronto native who has inspired a cult-like devotion since his untimely death in 1982, aged 50.
 Gould’s recordings of JS Bach’s Goldberg Variations – his barnstorming 1955 account and the more patient 1981 version – have enthralled and divided music lovers.

-His decision to quit touring, aged 31 and at the height of his fame, to concentrate on studio recording and other media projects has heightened his mythology.
+His decision to quit touring, aged 31 and at the height of his fame, to concentrate on studio recording and other media projects has only served to heighten the mythology around Gould.
 A symbol of Canadian pianism, Gould is remembered today through the Canadian Broadcasting Centre’s Glenn Gould Studio and the Glenn Gould Prize, a $50,000 honour awarded every three years.

 H is for Handel and Haydn Society